USS Callister: Plot

-The crew embark on a mission in which they apprehend Valdack, but spare his life.
-After Daly leaves, Cole finds a way to send a game invite containing a message for help to the real-world Cole.
-The real-world Cole asks the real-world Daly about the message, and he dismisses it as spam.
-Daly enters the game to interrogate his crew and transforms Lowry into a monster when she defends Cole.
-Once he departs, Cole identifies a distant wormhole as an uplink to Infinity's next update; she surmises that by flying into the wormhole, the firewall will delete them and they will die.
+The crew embark on a mission in which they apprehend Valdack but spare his life.
+After Daly leaves, Nanette finds a way to send a game invitation containing a message for help to the real-world Nanette.
+When the real-world Nanette asks the real-world Daly about the message, he dismisses it as spam.
+Daly enters the game to interrogate his crew and transforms Lowry into a monster when she defends Nanette.
+Once Daly departs, Nanette identifies a distant wormhole as an uplink to Infinity's next update; she surmises that by flying into the wormhole, they will be deleted and therefore die.
 Walton is very hesitant to help; he explains that Daly has previously recreated his son Tommy within the game, throwing him out of an airlock to punish Walton.
-Cole promises they will recover the lollipop containing Tommy's DNA.
+He also points out that since Daly still has all their DNA, he can just recreate them and punish them further.
+Nanette promises the crew that they will recover the lollipop containing Tommy's DNA.

-When Daly returns, Cole convinces him to take her on a mission to Skillane IV alone.
-She strips to her underwear and runs into nearby water; Daly reluctantly joins her, leaving behind the omnicorder which allows him to control the game.
-The crew teleports the omnicorder onto their ship, and uses it to access sexually explicit images of Cole on her PhotoCloud account.
-They use those photos to blackmail the real-life Cole into ordering a pizza to Daly's apartment and stealing the DNA samples while he answers the door.
-They then teleport Cole onto the ship.
+When Daly returns, Nanette persuades him to take her on a mission to Skillane IV alone.
+She strips to her bathing suit and runs into a nearby lake, enticing a reluctant Daly to swim with her.
+He leaves behind the omnicorder, which allows him to control the game, on the shore.
+The crew teleports the omnicorder onto their ship and uses it to access sexually explicit images of Nanette on her PhotoCloud account.
+They use those photos to blackmail the real-life Nanette into ordering a pizza at Daly's apartment and stealing the DNA samples while he answers the door.
+The cloned crew then teleport digital Nanette onto the ship.

 As Daly resumes play, he discovers the crew are escaping.
 He commandeers a crashed spaceship to pursue them through an asteroid belt.
 The Callister collides with an asteroid; Walton repairs the thrusters manually, incinerating himself, and the ship accelerates into the wormhole.
-The firewall detects Daly's modded build and locks his controls, rendering him physically unable to exit the game as it is destroyed around him.
-In the real world, Daly is sitting motionless.
+The firewall detects Daly's modded build and locks his controls, rendering him physically unable to exit the game as it is deleted around him.
+In the real world, Daly is left sitting motionless, implying he has died from the side effect.

-The crew reawakens in the un-modded version of Infinity with Valdack and Lowry, restored to human form.
-Now free, they continue their adventure, with Cole leading them, after interacting with an annoyed user "Gamer691" (Aaron Paul).
+The crew reawakens in the un-modded version of Infinity with Plowman and Lowry restored to human form.
+Now free, they continue their adventure, with Nanette leading them, after interacting with an annoyed user, "Gamer691" (Aaron Paul).

 Production

 Whilst series one and two of Black Mirror were shown on Channel 4 in the UK, Netflix commissioned the series for 12 episodes (split into two series of six episodes) in September 2015 with a bid of $40 million, and in March 2016, Netflix outbid Channel 4 for the right to distribute the series in the UK.
 The six episodes in series four were released on Netflix simultaneously on 29 December 2017.
 "USS Callister" is listed as the first episode, though as each episode is standalone the episodes can be watched in any order.
-The episode has a running time of 76 minutes.